markosavic993/book-recommender-clojure/resources/docs/README.md

 ## Running the application

 Application can be started from the terminal, simply by runnung ***lein run***.
-Then, the endpoint in the browser is ***localhost:3000***.
+Then, the endpoint in the browser is ***localhost:3000.***

 ##  About the project

 The aim of this project was to investigate Clojure as a language with as many aspects of it as possible (writing algorithms, database, template engines, validation, testing, ...) as a part of technology stack in software engineering.
 The idea was to write Machine Learning application for recommending books based on book's attributes of selected book, using cosine similarity algorithm.

-Though the Web was originally conceived to be used by human users, new data-oriented content have been produced and made available on the Web with the introduction and development of the [Semantic Web idea](https://en.wikipedia.org/wiki/Semantic_Web).
-In particular, more recently there has been a growing interest in the [Linked Open Data (LOD) initiative](http://linkeddata.org).
-The cornerstone of Linked Open Data is making available free and open RDF datasets linked with each other.

-The project was inspired by the paper by Mirizzi et al [1], where authors describe a web application for movie recommendation based on movie's attributes.
+Actually, the idea was to rewrite and enrich with many new things application written in Java ([link](https://github.com/markosavic993/BookRecommendation)).

 The project workflow consists of the following steps:
 *	Collecting data from [DBPedia](http://wiki.dbpedia.org/) and preprocessing
 *	Building recommendation system
 *   Building of Clojure Web application
 *	Implementation
-*	Technical realisation

 ##  Collecting data from DBPedia and preprocessing